Moment driver who took 20 lines of cocaine before mowing down three-year-old arrested

 00:50

-Moment driver who took 20 lines of cocaine then ran over three-year-old girl arrested
+Moment van driver who took 20 lines of cocaine before running over three-year-old girl arrested

 Police bodycam captured the moment a driver who consumed “at least 20 lines of cocaine” before fatally crashing into a three-year-old girl with his van was arrested.

-Footage released by Greater Manchester Police shows officers storming a property to arrest Rawal Rehman, 36, whose Mercedes Sprinter van struck Louisa Palmisano on 22 February.
+Footage released by Greater Manchester Police shows officers storming a property to arrest Rawal Rehman, 36, of Lambton Road, Chorlton, whose Mercedes Sprinter van struck Louisa Palmisano on 22 February.

 Locating Mr Rehman, the officers tackle him to the floor, where he repeatedly cries “I’m sorry”.